seansfkelley/react-layered-chart/API.md

 Because Canvas-based rendering is entirely outside the cycle of the React rendering flow, you may want to export a stateless function to render the Canvas in addition to your component so you can import it for testing.

-`CanvasContextSpy` has the following fields and methods:
+`CanvasContextSpy` has the following fields and methods in addition to the `CanvasRenderingContext2D` ones:

 - `calls`: an array of `{ method, arguments }` objects in the order the methods were called
 - `properties`: an array of `{ property, value }` objects in the order the properties were set